spe301/Wikipedia-Capstone/README.md

 2. News companies can use this to verify that the news stories that come in really came from their reporters instead of a bot.

 ## Future Works
-A great follow up to this project would be to do the project through the cloud, this way I could generate more articles and in turn train the model on more data to yield better performance
+I working to expand the dataset to 20,000 articles and then repeat this process.
+I am also considering scaling it even higher, possibly doing so in the cloud.